open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 }
 ```

-Build and run the application with the following command, then open
+Build and run the application with the following command:
-<http://localhost:8080/rolldice> in your web browser to ensure it is working.

 ```sh
 go run .
 ```

+Open <http://localhost:8080/rolldice> in your web browser to ensure it is
+working.

 ## Instrumentation